Joonatan88/SparkWithScala/README.md

 2. More advanced querying and data manipulation on football datasets
 3. Machine learning task on time-series data

-For my project I used datasets related to football found from here: https://figshare.com/collections/Soccer_match_event_dataset/4415000/5
+For my project I used datasets related to football found from here: https://figshare.com/collections/Soccer_match_event_dataset/4415000/5 and machine learning task from here: https://www.senecc.fi/projects/procem-2
 I used Databricks as a platform for this project due to it's ability of working with apache spark and for the reason it being a popular platform for companies.

 **Purpose**